 International Student Support

-Loughborough Careers Network was voted the best university careers service for international students in the 2017 International and UK Student Barometer – a survey of student views at 211 universities in the UK and overseas.
-Our skilled and experienced team are available to help you both explore your career options and apply for opportunities, whether in the UK or in another country.
+Loughborough University's Careers Network is well used by international students and our experienced team is available to help you explore your career options and apply for opportunities, whether in the UK or in another country.
 See below for useful information and resources to support your career planning.

 Support for international students

-Accessing advice and guidance from Careers Network can make you feel more confident with your career direction and more employable too.
-In addition, for careers specific queries related to being an international student, you can contact Nilesh Kavia or Christian Jameson-Warren.
+Accessing advice and guidance from your Careers Network can make you feel more confident with your career direction and more employable too.

 Working during your studies